StamatisKamisakis/API-Project/README.md

 ## Features

-- Fetches current weather conditions from the OpenWeatherMap API.
+-Fetches current weather conditions from the OpenWeatherMap API.
-- Displays weather conditions and other relevant weather data.
+-Displays weather conditions and other relevant weather data.
-- Allows users to view the current weather conditions for their location.
+-Allows users to view the current weather conditions for their location.

 ## Technologies Used
-• HTML
+-HTML

-• CSS
+-CSS

-• JavaScript
+-JavaScript

-• Node.js
+-Node.js

-• Express.js
+-Express.js

-• Git
+-Git

-• OpenWeatherMap API
+-OpenWeatherMap API

 ## Getting Started
 1.Clone the repository: git clone https://github.com/StamatisKamisakis/API-Project.git

 2.Install and start the project:

-    • npm install
+    -npm install

-    • npm start
+    -npm start

-    • nodemon index.mjs (or node index.mjs, depending on your project setup)
+    -nodemon index.mjs (or node index.mjs, depending on your project setup)

 3.Viewing the Weather App
  To view the weather app, open your browser and navigate to: http://localhost:3000/